 So, super, I’ve got this autoimmune but it’s not related to my infertility.
 I went through some other health problems as well; pancreatitis, gallstones and eventually a gallbladder removal and on top of an ever-increasing weight problem, bouts of depression and dealing with having social anxiety, having kids weren’t our main priority.
 Every time I went into the hospital my anxiety would kick into overdrive, and I started having serious doubts about being able to deal with the medical invasion of giving birth.
 I had so many issues, both physical and mental at this point that I never felt like I’d be a functioning mother anyway.

 When we’d been married for around 5 years I went back to the doctor and asked if we could try and figure out what was going on.
 I knew that natural conception was looking iffy – after all, we’d been off birth control for a long time at this point – but I wanted a diagnosis and to look at our options.
 I was still hoarding pregnancy tests and checking occasionally and that was really draining me mentally on top of everything else.
-A simple ultrasound scan actually revealed the result; I had large ovarian cysts on both my ovaries and after that was revealed, a hormonal blood check came back with extremely low progesterone and very high testosterone – the hallmarks of Poly-cystic Ovary Syndrome (aka PCOS).
-The NHS Page on PCOS contains some really good information if you want to know what the hell that is.
+A simple ultrasound scan actually revealed the result; I had large ovarian cysts on both my ovaries and after that was revealed, a hormonal blood check came back with extremely low progesterone and very high testosterone – the hallmarks of Polycystic Ovary Syndrome (aka PCOS, which would later affect my breastfeeding as well as my fertility).
+The NHS Page on PCOS contains some really good information if you want more details.
 It’s actually quite common, but mine was very severe.
 I was also diagnosed with endometriosis, which had been causing my crippling period pain.
 There’s an NHS Page on Endometriosis that’s helpful too.

 It’s not Looking Good